scdekov/markdown-cv/index.md

 `2016-2017`
 __Tradeo__

-The more mature part of my work in Tradeo was interesting and challenging.
-I worked with new technologies, also managing people and tasks.
-Actively contributing to the code review process.
+Steping in a higher position in Tradeo, I began writing NodeJS, started managing people and actively contributed to the code review process.
+My achivements were:

  - Developing features and services within a highly reliable NodeJS backend
  - Building from scratch in-house Content Management System as a head developer